 Does your website look good on mobile devices?
 If not, you’re losing customers.
 Mobile usage is increasing exponentially so optimizing for mobile needs to be a priority.

-By 2023, it is estimated that 4.3 billion people will have a smart phone – which, for perspective, is well over half of the earth’s current population.
-To address the needs of those 4.3 billion people, here are five good reasons why you should optimize for mobile.
+By the end of 2023, it is estimated that 4.3 billion people will have a smart phone – which, for perspective, is well over half of the earth’s current population.
+To address the needs of those 4.3 billion people, here are seven good reasons why you should optimize for mobile.

 Google loves websites that optimize for mobile